observablehq/plot/README.md

 * facet.**marginLeft** - the left margin
 * facet.**grid** - if true, draw grid lines for each facet

+Faceting can be explicitly enabled or disabled on a mark with the *facet* option, which accepts the following values:

-Marks whose data is strictly equal to (`===`) the facet data will be filtered within each facet to show the current facet’s subset, whereas other marks will be repeated across facets.
-You can disable faceting for an individual mark by giving it a shallow copy of the data, say using [*array*.slice](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/slice).
+* *auto* (default) - marks whose data is strictly equal to (`===`) the facet data will be filtered within each facet to show the current facet’s subset (see *include*), whereas other marks will be repeated across facets.
+* *include* - enable faceting for this mark (shorthand: *true*)
+* *exclude* - enable exclusion faceting for this mark (each facet receives all the data except the facet’s subset)
+* null - (or false) disable faceting for this mark

 ```js
 Plot.plot({